ptsteadman/notebook/notes/books-i-have-read.md

-# Books I Have Read
+# Things I Have Read
-- "CSS Secrets" by Lea Verou
 - "The Bull From The Sea" by Mary Renault
 - "The Savage Detectives" by Roberto Bolano
 - "The Third Reich" by Roberto Bolano